cmstead/promise-puppeteer/README.md

 ```
 ### A running thenable fake ###

-An example of consuming a Promise Double Factory thenable straight from the actual test suite is as follows:
+An example of consuming a Promise Puppeteer thenable straight from the actual test suite is as follows:

 ```javascript
 const thenableFake = getThenableFake();